carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Bars

-Dublin is a city of Bar

-We have a list of bar suggestion on the etherpad dedicated to the discussion on [social activities at CarpentryCon](http://pad.software-carpentry.org/social_events).
+Dublin is a city of Bars and pubs (but not only).
+We have a list of bar suggestions (by our UCD Volunteers Ben and Chiara) on the etherpad dedicated to the discussion on [social activities at CarpentryCon](http://pad.software-carpentry.org/social_events).
 Please expand the list, if you have any additional recommendations.

 #### C: Carpentries, CarpentryCon, Code of Conduct, Child Care, Coffee